xrettle/WFGY/TensionUniverse/BlackHole/Q126_recursive_self_improvement_stability.md

 Q126 asks a specific question.

-*Can we define a way to measure how far along self improvement a system can go before this drift becomes unacceptable?*
+Can we define a way to measure how far along self improvement a system can go before this drift becomes unacceptable?

 To do this, we:

-1. Describe each moment in the system’s life as a state with summaries of its decision rules, goals, and constraints.
+1. Describe each moment in the system’s life as a state with summaries of its decision rules, goals and constraints.
 2. Choose a few numbers, called invariants, that capture what we want to keep stable, such as “how close are we to the original axioms” and “how coherent is the decision theory”.
 3. Define a measure of how big each self change is and how far the invariants have moved.
 4. Define a stability horizon, which is the last step up to which both: